clearmatics/asset-token/README.md

   - tokensToSend hook function to manage outcoming tokens
   - Makes use of the [ERC1820][8] Pseudo-introspection Registry Contract to avoid token loss
 - Upgradeable via integration with [ZeppelinOS][7].
-- Emergency stop to prevent transfers.
+- Emergency stop to prevent transfers
 - Support for whitelisting and blacklisting with dynamic switching
+- Token granularity to be set upon deployment
 - Non compatible with ERC-20 standard

 ## Install